denizhankilic19/COMP426A4/README.md

 # Recipe and Weather App

 This is a simple web application that allows users to search for recipes based on ingredients and get weather information for a specific city.
+So that you can follow a recipe by looking at the weather.
+If its hot, make a refreshing meal.
+If its cold make a hot meal.

 ## Features